krixik-ai/krixik-docs/docs/system/file_system/delete_method.md

 # process short input file
 process_output = pipeline.process(local_file_path="../../../data/input/1984_very_short.txt", # the initial local filepath where the input JSON file is stored
-                                  expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes
-                                  wait_for_process=True,  # do not wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code
+                                  local_save_directory="../../../data/output",  # the local directory that the output file will be saved to expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes wait_for_process=True,  # do not wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code